Posts Tagged ‘Friday the 13th’

 Hallow-Con, October 24th, 1992.
 New York City

 At least Tom Savini was up here with her.
 The crowd gave a big cheer to the master of gory special effects who’d worked on several 80’s slashers.
 The rest of the panel got applause as well, and Rita couldn’t help wonder if the MC, who was a publicity rep from the studio, purposely introduced her last.
 As Rita heard her name being spoken, she cringed as there were some boos in the crowd.
 Of course, not everyone was so rude.
 Looking out in the audience, she saw author Robert Bloch applauding her.
 Next to him was a big heavy set guy who stood and applauded too.
-Tom Savini tried to assist, saying.
-“Hey come, on Part Five is my favorite!”
-When some in the crowd laughed Tom added “No, I’m serious.”
+Tom Savini tried to assist, saying, “Hey come, on Part Five is my favorite!”
+When some in the crowd laughed Tom added, “No, I’m serious.”

 The panel opened with a Q and A. in which the panelists talked about the early development of the first film.
 Initially inspired by 1978’s moderately successful Halloween, early drafts went through a few ideas before settling on the villain being the Jersey Devil.
 One of the early ideas for the first movie was to have a female killer.
-“Thank God we didn’t go that route,” the publicist chimed in, “Friday the 13th never would have went anywhere then.”
+“Thank God we didn’t go that route,” the publicist chimed in.
+“Friday the 13th never would have went anywhere then.”

 Next, Rita saw a young gothic-looking girl near one of the mics set up for fan questions.
 She looked kind of familiar.
 Rita recalled that she’d just been sitting next to Bloch and that big guy.
-Next to her was a guy in a Halloween shirt that seemed to be her husband or boyfriend.
+Next to her was a man in a Halloween shirt that seemed to be her husband or boyfriend.
 It almost looked like he was consoling her as she looked really anxious approaching the mic.

 “Hi,” the woman said nervously.
 “My name’s Vicki and I want to direct someday too.”